mramshaw/Intro-to-ML/README.md

-# Introduction to Machine Learning
-# Pattern Recognition for Fun & Profit
+# Intro to Machine Learning - Pattern Recognition for Fun & Profit

 ## Overview